ivanovnetua/example-bootstrapCodding/README.md

-This template is template that I made for example.
+This template that I made for example.
 This repo include html/css files and psd for compare.

 ## Author